caitlinsalt/how-to-do-stuff/dotnet/c-sharp-crash-course.md

 }
 ```

-If the expression is `true`, the body of the loop will be executed.
-The expression will then be evaluated again, and if `true` the body executed again, ad infinitum&mdash;the most straightforward to create an infinite loop in C# is with `while (true) { ... }`.
+If the controlling expression is `true`, the body of the loop will be executed.
+The expression will then be evaluated again, and if `true` the body executed again, ad infinitum&mdash;the most straightforward to create an infinite loop in C# is arguably with `while (true) { ... }`.
 As stated above, the `continue` statement will end the current iteration of the body and start the next evaluation of the loop expression, and the `break` statement will end the loop entirely and start executing the statement following the loop.

 Note that like all these kinds of loop, the loop body may be either a block or a single statement; but it is common for coding standards to mandate using blocks.